coderdj/kodiaq/source/options.rst

 single optical link to a V2718 crate controller, which reads the boards out through the VME backend, or via the optical links on the front of the V1724 digitizers themselves.
-When reading out through the crate controller, rates are severely limited, presumably either through latency in the VME backplane or a delay introduced when processing the data in the crate controller module (this is a closed-source, commercial system so we are not sure which).
+When reading out through the crate controller, rates are somewhat limited, presumably either through latency in the VME backplane or a delay introduced when processing the data in the crate controller module (this is a closed-source, commercial system so we are not sure which).
 Maximum